Client Onboarding Checklist for an MSP

 Keep kick-off meetings productive with the following tips:

 • Brief your entire team on the client.
-Discuss the project management, response(s) to the client questionnaire, and any questions that may have come up during onboarding a new client process.
+Discuss the project management, response(s) to the client questionnaire, and any questions that may have come up during the onboarding of a new client process.

 • Define account roles and responsibilities clearly.